 (i) engage in an open conversation with the Penn community concerning the University’s practice of investing its endowment in the fossil fuel industry; and

 (ii) explain how Penn plans to reduce its carbon emissions to the extent prescribed by the IPCC’s special report on "Global Warming of 1.5 ℃."

 We know it will take more than a four-hour demonstration to achieve our goal, so we plan on returning to College Hall every Friday from 12:00 to 4:00 p.m. until the administration agrees to our terms.
 We invite all interested students and faculty to join us.

 Institutions like Penn need to step up and set the standard for climate action, and many have already.
 Globally, $11 trillion in endowments, pension funds, and private trusts have committed to divest their portfolios from the fossil fuel industry.
 Just last week, the University of California system pledged to divest its $13.4 billion endowment and $70 billion pension fund from coal, oil, and natural gas companies by the end of September.

 Time is running out, and those of us who know what’s at stake know that there is nothing to lose in giving this fight all we’ve got.
 So, if the Penn administration decides to fail us once more, it should expect to find students and faculty lining the walls of College Hall every Friday until the end of time.

-JACOB HERSHMAN is a College senior senior studying English and Philosophy.
+JACOB HERSHMAN is a College senior studying English and Philosophy.
 He is the President Pro Tempore of Fossil Free Penn.